 Shelter and Base Camp Module

-This would change depending on where you live, and how far you need to travel to reach your bug out location.
-If your plan is to evacuate an urban area and travel someplace more remote, there may be a situation where you need to camp out in the bush.
+The contents of this module will be different depending on where you live and how far you need to travel to reach your bug out location.
+If your plan is to evacuate an urban area and travel to a more remote location, there may be a situation in which you need to camp out in the bush.

-If you’re staying in an urban environment –
+If you’re staying in an urban environment:

-You’ll likely be able to find an indoor shelter in an emergency situation.
+You will probably be able to find an indoor shelter in an emergency situation.
 In this case, keep it simple and light.

-- (1) SOL Emergency Blanket
+- SOL Emergency Blanket (1)

-- (1) SOL Sleeping Bivvy
+- SOL Sleeping Bivvy (1)

-- (1) Coghlans Tube Tent
+- Coghlans Tube Tent (1)

-- (1) ALPS Mountaineering Ultralight Sleeping Pad
+- ALPS Mountaineering Ultralight Sleeping Pad (1)

-If you’re evacuating to a rural environment –
+- If you’re evacuating to a rural environment:

-- (1) ALPS Mountaineering Ultralight Sleeping Pad
+- ALPS Mountaineering Ultralight Sleeping Pad (1)

-- (1) Esbit Alcohol Stove & Trekking Cook Set
+- Esbit Alcohol Stove & Trekking Cook Set (1)

-- 1 Person: (1) Henessy Hammock Explorer Deluxe
+- 1 person: Henessy Hammock Explorer Deluxe (1)

-- 3+ People: (1) ALPS Mountaineering Lynx 4 Tent
+- 3+ people: ALPS Mountaineering Lynx 4 Tent (1)

 PRO TIP: Tents and sleeping bags are usually on the heavy side, so partner up with a bug out buddy to disburse the load.
 These items also take up quite a bit of space, so pack everything into a compression sack and strap it to your pack.